MassimoChialastri/SQL-Data-Warehouse-Project/README.md

 1. **Data Architecture**: Designing a Modern Data Warehouse using Medallion Architecture (**Bronze**, **Silver**, and **Gold** layers).
 2. **ETL Pipelines**: Extracting, transforming, and loading data from source systems into the warehouse.
-3. **Data Modeling**: Developing fact and dimension tables optimized for analytical queries (star schema).
+3. **Data Modeling**: Developing fact and dimension tables optimized for analytical queries (galaxy star schema).
 4. **Analytics & Reporting**: Creating SQL-based reports and dashboards for actionable insights.
 5. **Power BI Report**: Building an end-to-end interactive Power BI report connected to the Gold layer, delivering visual insights on customer behavior, product performance, and sales trends.